Instructor: Dr. Marianna BOLLA

-- Inferences about a population, theory and applications.
+- Inferences about a population, sampling statistics, theory and applications.

 - Parametric inference: comparing two treatments (Z, t, F tests).

-- Nonparametric inference: Wilcoxon test and chi-square test.
+- Nonparametric inference: Wilcoxon test and sign test.

 - Introduction to linear models: regression analysis (linear regression, correlation, model fitting) and analysis of variance.